 Taking your dog to Acadia

 Dogs are allowed on most of the hiking trails in Acadia!
 Have I mentioned that?
 DOGS ARE ALLOWED!!!!
-We–especially Bugsy–were thrilled to be able to include a certain neurotic beastie in most of our Acadia adventures.
+We were thrilled to be able to include a certain neurotic beastie (and she was especially thrilled) in most of our Acadia adventures.
 As noted above, there are a few trails where pets are not permitted, and other trails that may be challenging for pets.
 Also, don’t let your dog swim in Jordan Pond, and she can only swim in Echo Lake off-season.
 Ask a ranger if you have questions or concerns; here’s the list of rules and suggestions from the NPS.